Skip to main content

 • Design-system-aligned class usage: e.g., <p class="ds-lead">, <blockquote class="ds-quote">.

-Anything that represents interactive, responsive, or variant-based UI should be implemented as a block/component rather than simulated inside rich text.
+Anything that represents interactive, responsive, or variant-based UI should be implemented as a block or component rather than simulated inside rich text.

-If a UI element requires behavioral logic or responsive layout rules, it should be implemented as a block or structured component—not as styled markup inside TinyMCE.
+Design principle: If a UI element requires behavioural logic or responsive layout rules, it should be implemented as a block or structured component - not as styled markup inside TinyMCE.

-• If it has props (variant, size, icon, state), it probably shouldn't be "free-form HTML."
+• Anything with props (variant, size, icon, state) - it probably should not be free-form HTML

 2. Mapping style formats to the design system